-All our machines are compact, light-weight, well-made and now even more affordable as we’ve reduced all our prices in 2016!.
-Prices now range from just £39 to £149 and include FREE delivery (within the UK)!
+We’ve just launched our New Year Sale!
+Prices now range from just £29 to £156 and include FREE delivery (within the UK)!
 So, if like most people, you don’t have the time to regularly go to a gym or a park to keep fit, now you can exercise with your own mini exercise bike in the comfort of your own home at a time to suit you!

 An advanced, professional-level mini exercise bike for people who are serious about exercise.

 Zest Home Fitness is the UK’s leading specialist mini exercise bike supplier.
 Launched in March 2013 by two long-term friends, George Pirintzi and Michael Brooks-Wadham, our aim is to make it easier for people to keep fit and healthy.

 But the seed of the business was born out of near-tragedy some months earlier in July 2011 when George, although outwardly fit and healthy, nearly collapsed and was rushed to Kings College Hospital in south London by ambulance for an emergency angioplasty to widen a near-fatal narrowing of an artery in his heart.